The SimplePractice Appointment-request Widget makes it easy for potential new clients to find your availability and request an appointment online.

 Note: This feature is only available on the Plus Plan.

 The Appointment-request Widget is a tool you can use to connect your online appointment requests to an external website.
 The Appointment-request Widget is intended for new clients, and many websites allow the embedding of widgets from other sites.

 To view your Appointment-request Widget, navigate to Settings > Widget.

-To preview what your new clients will see when requesting an appointment through the Appointment-request Widget, click Preview Widget:
+To preview what new clients will see when requesting an appointment through the Appointment-request Widget, click Preview Widget:

 Adding the Appointment-request Widget to your external practice website